privy-io/expo-starter/README.md

    ...
    ```

 4. If you are making use of passkeys, ensure that you have an [associated website](https://docs.privy.io/guide/expo/setup/passkey#_3-update-native-app-settings) for your application.
-Once you have an associated domain, make sure that you have updated the `app.json` as follows:
+Once you have this your `app.json` should be updated as follows:

    ```json
    ...